Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Why It Matters

-Traditional mineral sunblocks often leave an ashy residue on deeper complexions.
+Traditional mineral sunblocks often leave an ashy residue on deeper, more complex skin tones.

 Solution:

-Pro Tip: Avoid zinc oxide-only formulas.
-Look for micronized particles or hybrid (chemical + mineral) options.
+Pro Tip: Opt for zinc oxide-free formulas.
+Look for micronized particles or hybrid options (chemical + mineral).

 Eczema/Psoriasis